-Use the IP > Routing > Routing Table (Show Information) page to display all routes that can be accessed via local network interfaces, through static routes, or through a dynamically learned route.
-If route information is available through more than one of these methods, the priority for route selection is local, static, and then dynamic (except when the distance parameter of a dynamic route is set to a value that makes its priority exceed that of a static route).
+Use the IP > Routing > Routing Table (Show Information) page to display all routes that can be accessed via local network interfaces through static routes.
+If route information is available through more than one of these methods, the priority for route selection is local and then static.
 Also note that the route for a local interface is not enabled (i.e., listed in the routing table) unless there is at least one active link connected to that interface.

-- The Forwarding Information Base (FIB) contains information required to forward IP traffic.
+The Forwarding Information Base (FIB) contains information required to forward IP traffic.
 It contains the interface identifier and next hop information for each reachable destination network prefix based on the IP routing table.
-When routing or topology changes occur in the network, the routing table is updated, and those changes are immediately reflected in the FIB. - The FIB is distinct from the routing table (or, Routing Information Base RIB), which holds all routing information received from routing peers.
+When routing or topology changes occur in the network, the routing table is updated, and those changes are immediately reflected in the FIB.

+The FIB is distinct from the routing table (or, Routing Information Base - RIB), which holds all routing information received from routing peers.
 The FIB contains unique paths only.
 It does not contain any secondary paths.
 A FIB entry consists of the minimum amount of information necessary to make a forwarding decision on a particular packet.
-The typical components within a FIB entry are a network prefix, a router (i.e., VLAN) interface, and next hop information. - ◆ The Routing Table (and the "show ip route" command described in the CLI Reference Guide) only displays routes which are currently accessible for forwarding.
-The router must be able to directly reach the next hop, so the VLAN interface associated with any dynamic or static route entry must be up.
-Note that routes currently not accessible for forwarding, may still be displayed by using the "show ip route database" command.
+The typical components within a FIB entry are a network prefix, a router (i.e., VLAN) interface, and next hop information.

+The Routing Table (and the "show ip route" command described in the CLI Reference Guide) only displays routes which are currently accessible for forwarding.
+The router must be able to directly reach the next hop, so the VLAN interface associated with any route entry must be up.
+Note that routes currently not accessible for forwarding, may still be displayed by using the "show ip route database" command described in the CLI Reference Guide.

-- ◆ VLAN VLAN identifier (i.e., configured as a valid IP subnet). - Destination IP Address IP address of the destination network, subnetwork, or host.
+- VLAN VLAN identifier (i.e., configured as a valid IP subnet). - Destination IP Address IP address of the destination network, subnetwork, or host.
 Note that the address 0.0.0.0 indicates the default gateway for this router. - Net Mask Network mask for the associated IP subnet.
-This mask identifies the host address bits used for routing to specific subnets. - ◆ Next Hop The IP address of the next hop (or gateway) in this route. - Metric Cost for this interface.

-◆ Protocol - The protocol which generated this route information.
-(Options: Local, Static, RIP, Others)
+This mask identifies the host address bits used for routing to specific subnets. - Next Hop The IP address of the next hop (or gateway) in this route. - Metric Cost for this interface. - Protocol The protocol which generated this route information.
+(Options: Local, Static, Others)